sematext/spm-metrics-js/README.md

      timerMetric.save()
 ```

+### More Information about the measurement functions

+The measurement functions are based on the excellent [Measured](https://github.com/felixge/node-measured) package.
+We use a concept of delegate functions to simlify the combined usage of Custom Metrics and Measured.
+For example a call to metric.histogram() adds dynamically all Measured.Histogram functions to the metrics object created by getCustomMetrics().
+The save() function uses toJSON() of the "Measured" objects to generate the calculated properties, which are added to each metric object.

+We recommend reading the documentation of [Measured](https://github.com/felixge/node-measured) for a better understanding of the measurement functions.

 ## Create Events to correlatee with your metrics in SPM

 Add an event to SPM Events, the callback function is optional (see events of spm-metrics-js)